 This program offers a rare opportunity to receive this exceedingly pure esoteric lineage with consistent support and structure for the dedicated practitioner.
 Never before has it been taught in the West.
 This lineage is being established at Tara Mandala through the kind guidance and blessings of Tulku Sang-ngag Rinpoche.
 The program is open to anyone interested who is accepted after their application and interview with Lama Tsultrim Allione.
 We now have three different cohorts progressing through the 10 year program, some just beginning the Dzinpa Rangdröl Ngöndro, others practicing Deity Yoga and others focusing on the Dzogchen preliminary practice of Rushen.

 The Gateway Program is divided into two parts:

 The Foundation program spans the first three years and consists of the Preliminary Practices (Ngöndro) and Parchangma Chöd.
-The next Foundation Ngöndro group will start in the Summer of 2019.

 The Complete Transmission program spans seven years and is for those who have completed the Foundation program or have completed another Ngöndro plus ten percent of the Dzinpa Rangdröl Ngöndro.
 This program consists of the two yidam practices (White Dakini and Tröma), Tsalung (Tibetan Yoga including Tummo), Dzogchen preliminaries, and finally Dzogchen (Trekchö: Cutting Through and Tögal: Leap Over).